semgrep/semgrep-docs/docs/semgrep-cloud-platform/asana.md

 }
 </ul>

-# Creating Asana tickets
+# Create Asana tickets

-:::tip Try the Asana integration (beta)
+:::tip Private beta
-Existing customers can try the Asana integration for free.
-To enable this feature:
+This feature is in a closed beta.
+To request access:
-1. Fill out the following form: [Request access to the Semgrep Asana integration private beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
+1. Fill out the following form: [Request access to the Semgrep Asana integration closed beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
-2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Asana integration out.
+2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Jira integration out.
 :::

 The Semgrep Asana integration allows you to create Asana tickets based on your Semgrep Code or Supply Chain findings.

-## Enabling your Asana integration
+## Enable your Asana integration

 :::info Prerequisites
 * Your Asana user must be able to approve an OAuth integration with admin level privileges.